-2.14.2 Basin with azimuthal symmetry.

-2.14.3 Example of solutions from the linear model in which fluid is fed into the parabolic basin through a strait in the side wall.
-The geometry of the entrance and exit are identical The parameters are given by T=1, $R_f=0.2$, a=4.0, and $w_s=0.5$.
-(Figure 7 of Pratt, 1977) 2.14.4 Three numerical simulations of a basin flow that is drained through a strait.
-The fluid is introduced into the basin (a) through the back wall, (b) through a downwards entrainment velocity w_e distributed uniformly over the basin, and (c) through a w_e concentrated near the upstream boundary of the basin.
+- 2.13.1 Definition sketch. - 2.13.2 Basin with azimuthal symmetry. - 2.13.3 Example of solutions from the linear model in which fluid is fed into the parabolic basin through a strait in the side wall.
+The geometries of the entrance and exit are identical.
+The parameters are given by T=1, $R_f=0.2$, a=4.0, and $w_s=0.5$.
+(Figure 7 of Pratt, 1977) - 2.13.4 Three numerical simulations of a basin flow that is drained through a strait.
+The fluid is introduced into the basin (a) through the back wall (at x=-15), (b) through a downwards entrainment velocity w_e distributed uniformly over the basin, and (c) through a w_e concentrated near the back wall of the basin.
 The contours are ones of interface elevation.
-(Figure 7 from Helfrich and Pratt 2003).
-2.14.5 Side views of interface elevations along (a) the left wall, (b) along the centerline, and (c) along the right wall of the basin and channel for the three flows depicted in Figure 2.14.4.
-(Figure 6 of Helfrich and Pratt 2003).
-2.14.6 Comparison of the strait flows in plan view from the numerical experiments (a-c) and the Gill (1997) theory (d-e) based on the mean potential vorticity $\bar{q} = 1.78$ measured at the entrance (dotted line).
+(Figure 7 from Helfrich and Pratt 2003). - 2.13.5 Side views of interface elevations along (a) the left wall, (b) along the centerline, and (c) along the right wall of the basin and channel for the three flows depicted in Figure 2.13.4.
+(Figure 6 of Helfrich and Pratt 2003). - 2.13.6 Comparison of the strait flows in plan view from the numerical experiments (a-c) and the Gill (1997) theory (d-e) based on the mean potential vorticity $\bar{q} = 1.78$ measured at the entrance (dotted line).
 The nondimensional parameters are given in both cases by Q=.05, $w_s=1$, and $R_f=.01$.
-Also, the ratio of the sill elevation to the entrance elevation (both measured above the deepest point of the basin) is 0.8.
-2.14.7 (a) Plan view of laboratory flow established by injecting fluid into a deep basin (left) and allowing it to drain through a shallow strait with a flat bottom (right).
+Also, the ratio of the sill elevation to the entrance elevation (both measured above the deepest point of the basin) is 0.8. - 2.13.7 (a) Plan view of laboratory flow established by injecting fluid into a deep basin (left) and allowing it to drain through a shallow strait with a flat bottom (right).
 The width of the channel is roughly one deformation radius based on the elevation difference between the maximum surface height in the deep basin and the channel bottom.
 The streak lines are due to the motion of white floats.
-(From Whitehead and Salzig, 2001).(b) Side view showing the sloping bottom in the deep basin.
+(From Whitehead and Salzig, 2001). (b) Side view showing the sloping bottom in the deep basin.